-The Course is part funded by the Department of Education and Skills.
+The Course is part funded by the Department of Education.
 Each Participant pays an amount of €2,000 towards the overall cost of the course and the remainder of the total cost per participant is funded by DES/CSL.
 Successful applicants who are offered a place are required to pay an acceptance fee of €250 to secure their place.
 This will be deducted from the €2000 student fee.

 What is the duration of this course?

 The course is 18 months in duration comprising 3 academic semesters

 The course will provide a blended learning experience for the participants as they engage with modules.
 Modules will be offered in a variety of delivery modes as specified below including on-line, distance learning and face-to-face modalities.

 Lectures – Will be released a week in advance.

 Tutorials – will be held on a weekday evening from 6pm to 9 pm during which students will complete 2 modules

 For all centres except the sraith gaeilge there will be 8 Face to face sessions (2 x 1.5hrs in duration) & 4 online sessions *